rschristopher/ischristtrue.com/src/ancient-views/justification.md

  [indulgences](https://en.m.wikipedia.org/wiki/Indulgence),
  which promised a false "works-based salvation", exactly as one would find in pagan views.

 Justification provides assurance, which involves faith that produces good works.
+But works are not sufficient for justification.
 In other words, there is nothing you can do, no good deeds sufficient to earn your salvation, no works that can justify you.
 Justification, as a legalistic understanding of salvation, can never be through works alone.

 Importantly, it is not *our faith* that justifies, but Christ's faith that justifies us.
 Nowhere in scripture is there a dichotomy between our faith and our works.
+It is always about Christ.

 St. Paul here refers to "faith of Christ" and not "faith in Christ".